Concept Diagnostic Robot for Industrial Plants

 Would early detection of potential production failures reduce your business risk?
 Get in touch with us.

 The concept of eliminating noise & vibrations with its negative equivalent goes as far back as June 1933, when Paul Lueg filed his patent on “silencing sound oscillations”.
-Yet it has never found widespread application until recently.
+Yet active noise control has never found widespread application until recently.
 Read our case studies to learn how you can use the technology.